 Partnerships with External Organizations and NGOs

-In order to respond appropriately to environmental and energy issues and to build a recycling-oriented society, it is necessary that businesses, governments, academia, and citizens go beyond the limits of their respective domains, and think and act for the best of our future generations.
+In order to respond appropriately to environmental and energy issues and to build a recycling-oriented society, it is necessary that businesses, governments, academia, and citizens go beyond the limits of their respective domains, and think and act in the best interests of our future generations.
 NSSMC is cooperating with various organizations in local and international communities on behalf of environmental activities.
+We also have a volunteer leave system for employees who wish to participate in such activities.

 We have participated in the Green Purchasing Network (GPN) since 1996, when the network was founded, in order to promote green purchasing activities.
 Jointly with businesses, governments, academia, local governments, and NGOs, we have taken the initiative in developing a framework to prioritize the purchasing of products and services that represent less environmental load.